Get insider access

 Rechargeable

 This keyboard connects wirelessly to your source via Bluetooth.
 You can check your battery status with the battery button in the top right corner and recharge it with the included micro-USB cable.
-The manufacturer advertises a 3-month battery life if typing 2 hours on a daily basis.
-If you need a multi-device pairing feature, check out the Logitech K380.
+The manufacturer advertises a 3-month battery life if typing two hours daily.
+If you need a multi-device pairing feature, check out the Logitech K380 or its successor, the Logitech Pebble Keys 2 K380s.

 Design